UgurUysal86/finalProjectTemplate/README.md

 ## Fundamental Questions

-1. What is the relationship between humans and robots?
-2. Which condition (i.e., human-in-the-loop, human-on-the-loop, human-out-of-the-loop generates higher reliability?
+1. Which condition (i.e., human-in-the-loop, human-on-the-loop, human-out-of-the-loop generates higher reliability?
-3. Based on the reliability results, do the results have an impact on trust?
+2. Based on the reliability results, do the results have an impact on trust?
-4. Is there a trade-off between workload and levels of automation and if yes, what are the considered trade-offs?
+3. Is there a trade-off between workload and levels of automation and if yes, what are the considered trade-offs?

 ## 3. Expected Results